Today’s Reading: Luke 17-18

 100 PERSONAL WORDS:

-I will never forget one of our frequent guests on the 100 Huntley Street telecast, the late Dr. John Wesley White.
-He was a native of Saskatchewan, an associate evangelist with Billy Graham, and a PhD from Oxford University.
+I will never forget one of our frequent guests on the 100 Huntley Street telecast, Dr. John Wesley White.
+He is a native of Saskatchewan, an associate evangelist with Billy Graham, and a PhD from Oxford University.
 The very first time on air with me he looked into the camera and said to the viewers, “God has given you a guarantee that if a person will simply pray, ‘God be merciful to me, a sinner,’ that precious person will be made right with God.”
 I believe that millions have been justified as a result of humbly praying that prayer (Luke 18:13-14).
 Another guarantee from God is found in 1 John 1:9: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 Yours for the sure knowledge that we are justified before God by believing and acting upon His Word (“Mustard seed” faith is simply enough faith to do exactly what God tells us to do in His Word!!!),

 David (the man who goes way over his 100 words, particularly in the P.S. below)